My name is Ken Tucker. I’m a guy from Indiana.

 Thanks to my younger siblings I learned at an early age that having kids was hard work and expensive.
 Seeing that I was 10 and 8 years older than both respectfully I was a live in baby sitter during my teenage years.
 Which definitely kept me out of trouble, close to home, and strengthened my belief that having a kid when you’re still a kid leads to a harder life.
 But, I was never looking for trouble, and I knew at a young age that I never wanted to be a parent until I was close to 30.
 I exceeded that modest goal by 5 years.

-I’ve lived in every type of “home” a person in America could at this point in my life; trailers, apartments, a townhouse, rental homes in college, and finally my dream of a nice single family unit now.
-Heck, I have even slept outside on two separate occasions with nothing but the clothes on my back.
-I missed curfew.
-Which is crazy considering I never really had one.
-I’m not kidding.
+I’ve lived in every type of “home” a person in America could at this point in my life.
+Growing up we rented trailers, apartments, and homes.
+I grew up in single family, multi family, mixed family, and multi generational settings.
+Heck, I have even slept outside with nothing but the clothes on my back.
+I’ve slept in cars, on benches, under bleachers, the ground, and with my back against trees.

 My salary just slightly > the cost of child care for our daughtersAfter 12 years in education

-Sad?
-Absolutely.
+Also, considering the state of Indiana’s public school environment after a little over a decade it was one of the easiest decisions I’ve ever made.
 My wife makes more money than me so essentially it was a moral/ethical decision.
 Did I want to continue helping other peoples kids or focus solely on molding the minds of our daughters.
+Truthfully, I hope to be back in the classroom someday.

 So far in life I am 3 for 3 when it comes to big decisions.
 First, I married my best friend.
 Next, we bought a home that we could afford at that time.
-Most recently, and because of the first two, staying at home with my two daughters.
-I have and am loving every moment of this amazing adventure.
+Most recently and most profoundly, quitting my job to be a stay at home parent.
+A stay at home father to a set of Irish twins and loving every moment of this amazing adventure.
 I think that’s enough about me personally.

-Now, as my “Irish Twins” 4 and 3.
-Each August and September they are the same age. (like I said “Irish Twins”).
-As they creep closer to leaving the nest to join the rank and file within the Indiana Public School System.
+As Stella and Geri creep closer to leaving the nest to join the rank and file within the Indiana Public School System.
 I plan on using this website to contemplate:

 Where I have been,